QxLabIreland/Ambiqual/README.md

 ## Validation

-To validate Ambiqual, you can use the ambiqual_test.py script located in the validation directory to run Ambiqual on a set of ambisonic audio files.
-The resulting listening quality and localisation accuracy are then plotted against subjective scores, similar to Figures 12 and 13 in the paper.
-Note that some audio files were excluded due to copyright, and as a result,  some figures may differ from those in the paper.
+To validate Ambiqual, we used ambiqual_test.py script located in the validation directory to run Ambiqual on a set of ambisonic audio files.
+The resulting listening quality and localisation accuracy are then plotted against subjective scores, similar to Figures 11 and 12 in the paper.

 <img src="https://github.com/QxLabIreland/Ambiqual/blob/main/validation/fig11.png" alt="Alt text" width="1000" height="230">